Site Map

 Before surgery, it is important to decide on a few facilities that you would like to go to after you leave the hospital.
 You want to choose a facility that provides quality care and is located in a place that works best for you.

 Make sure the hospital knows about the places you have chosen and the order of your choices.
 Find second and third choice options.
-If there is no bed available in your first choice facility, the hospital still needs to transfer you to another qualified facility.
+If there is no bed available in your first choice facility, the hospital will need to transfer you to another qualified facility.

 I Would Like to Learn About: